At Mont St Michel

 He says we are in the breakaway!” she laughed.
 He says we are winning the Tour de France!”

 Not all memories fade.
-At least, not the ones that make us who we have come to be.
-To this day, I have never again beheld such a moment of pure beauty, an image that made the racing peloton’s fleeting passage pale and ordinary by comparison.
+At least, not the ones that sustain us, the ones that maintain a fragile link between who we were and who we have come to be.
+To this day, I have never again beheld such a portrait of immaculate beauty, an image that made the racing peloton’s fleeting passage pale and ordinary by comparison.
 Fée’s face shone bright in the dusky light, her blond pony-tail frazzled by the day’s lingering humidity, a hint of sweat on her glistening cheeks.
 I felt enveloped by unmerited grace — that sudden and undeserved flush of joy — and recognized in that moment the ineluctable destination of this journey I’d set out on.